rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 ### Prerequisites

 These labs require that you have Git and the AWS Command Line Interface (CLI) installed in order to perform functions to the AWS Cloud.
+The Ultra96 root file system includes these commands.
+Perform the following steps in the terminal emulator for the Ultra96.

 ### Clone Workshop Repository